espenwaaga/doc/docs/explanation/kafka.md

 If there is a problem generating the secret, this might fail your deployment.
 In this case, Aivenator will update the `status` part of the resource, with further information about the problem.

-## Using Kafka Streams with internal topics

-!!! info
-    This feature is only available in GCP clusters.

-In some configurations of kafka streams your application needs to create internal topics.
-To allow your app to make internal topics, you need to set [.spec.kafka.streams](../../nais-application/application.md#kafkastreams) to `true` in your application spec (nais.yaml)

-When you do this you **must** configure Kafka Streams by setting the property `application.id` to a value that starts with the value of the env var `KAFKA_STREAMS_APPLICATION_ID`, which will be injected into your pod automatically.

-## Accessing topics from an application on legacy infrastructure

-If you have an application on legacy infrastructure (outside NAIS clusters), you can still access topics with a few more manual steps.

-The first step is to add your application to the topic ACLs, the same way as for applications in NAIS clusters (see [the previous section](#accessing-topics-from-an-application)).
-Use your team name, and a suitable name for the application, following NAIS naming conventions.

-To create a credentials for your application, you need to manually create the `AivenApplication` resource that would normally be created by Naiserator.

-=== "aivenapp.yaml"
-    ```yaml
-    ---
-    apiVersion: aiven.nais.io/v1
-    kind: AivenApplication
-    metadata:
-      name: legacyapplication
-      namespace: myteam
-    spec:
-      kafka:
-        pool: nav-dev
-      secretName: unique-name
-      protected: true
-    ```

-Since Aivenator automatically deletes secrets that are not in use by any pod, you need to set the `protected` flag to `true`.
-This ensures that the secret will not be deleted by any automated process.

-After the `AivenApplication` resources has been created, Aivenator will create the secret, using the name specified.
-The secretName must be a valid [DNS label](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names), and must be unique within the namespace.
-Using `kubectl`, extract the secret and make the values available to your legacy application.

-When you no longer have a need for the credentials created in this way, delete the `AivenApplication` resource, and make sure the secret is also deleted.

-If you migrate the application to NAIS, the first deploy to NAIS will overwrite the `AivenApplication` resource.
-When this happens, it is no longer `protected`.
-In this case, it is recommended that you manually delete the protected secret when it is no longer needed.

 ## Application design guidelines